 November is here which means Thanksgiving and the Holiday season is fast approaching.
 While you’re decorating and planning meals for the holidays though, chances are you probably have leftover Halloween Candy that you’ve been snacking on.
-Before you eat the whole bowl of candy on your coffee table though, consider these tips to finishing off that candy in a mindful way.
+Before you eat the whole bowl of candy on your coffee table, consider these tips to finishing off that candy in a mindful way.

 Limit Halloween Candy Before Bed

 Eating candy right before bed is bad for many reasons.
 The sugar that is in candy is likely to keep you up later than you want, but it will also do damage to your teeth.
 Sugars can linger on your teeth overnight and cavities are more likely to form.
 If you do get a sweet tooth at night, try limiting yourself to one piece and make sure to brush your teeth right after.
 Flossing will do even more to make sure all candy residue is gone from your teeth.
 Additionally, rinsing with mouthwash will help to wash away lingering food particles.